fau-klue/docker-corpus-tool/README.md

 # Corpus Tools Docker Image

-Docker Images for the IMS Open Corpus Workbench and UCS toolkit.
+Docker Images for the IMS Open Corpus Workbench and UCS Toolkit.

 ## CWB
 The IMS Open Corpus Workbench (CWB) is a collection of open-source tools for managing and querying large text corpora.

 http://cwb.sourceforge.net/

 ## UCS
 The UCS toolkit is a collection of libraries and scripts for the statistical analysis of cooccurrence data.

 http://www.collocations.de/software.html